HackYourFuture-CPH/React/week1/lesson-plan.md

 ```

 ### UserItemExpanded
 Create a new component called `UserItemExpanded`.
-Render these user attributes aswell:
+Render these user attributes as well:

 - Fullname
 - Adress